ross39/04e272ade285f510bcab0a3beb226056/README.md

 3. Run the following command to run the application: `python main.py`

 Once you run main.py then the SQLite database will be initialized with the values from fake_data.json. * If you re-run main.py be sure to delete the database.db file first or else you will get duplicate entries in the database.
 This is a known bug, and it is listed in the known bugs' section above.

+# API documentation:
+The API is very simple and only used GET requests.
+However PUT and DELETE and easily be added if more functionality is required.